Yammine94/Car-Lease-System/README.md

 # Car-Lease-System
-Desktop App to function with an sql server db
+Desktop App to function with an SSQLdb